katariakhushi/movie-rating-prediction/README.md

 ## Exploratory Data Analysis
 The exploratory data analysis (EDA) includes:

-***
-1.Visualization of user age distribution.
+-Visualization of user age distribution.
-2.Analysis of user ratings.
+-Analysis of user ratings.
-3.Visualization of the viewership of movies by age group.
+-Visualization of the viewership of movies by age group.
-4.Identification of top movies by viewership rating.
+-Identification of top movies by viewership rating.
-***

 ## Machine Learning Models
 The following machine learning models are evaluated: